hatterton/synergy_task_refs/README.md

     * `ref_level` - level of a user in a referal system
     * `team_size` - size of a user's team
     * `balance` - amount of money after adding 120 to all users and all ref-payments

-* `/refs/` - all information about all user - the same as previous but for all user.
-Be careful

 ## Tests